 - Presenting working and final projects at ICCH conferences and ACH Research Forums.

 Mentorship is the cornerstone of the Putnam Scholars Program, as participants will work with a senior ACH mentor who will help the scholar design and implement a project focused on health communication.
 Over the two year program, Putnam Scholars will meet monthly or bi-monthly with mentors for one-on-one telephone or video meetings to refine projects and to establish connections with related scholars working in their field of interest.
 The Award will cover meeting costs for the Mentor to attend two ACH meetings as the mentor is required to participate in two ACH meetings.

 The PSP is a two-year fellowship program that starts either in Summer or Fall, depending on the year (See Timeline below).

-Putnam Scholars will participate in a 1-day retreat with their mentors immediately before or after Meeting 1.
+Putnam Scholars will participate in a 1-day retreat with their mentors immediately before meetings 1, 2 and 3.
 The retreat will introduce scholars starting the fellowship to the research and teaching cultures of ACH and will foster a sense of community among scholars and ACH research mentors.
 During the retreat, scholars and ACH research mentors will discuss and refine research ideas in participants’ areas of interest, methodology, analytic approaches, funding mechanisms and opportunities, and practical strategies for implementing research ideas during program participation.

-After the retreat, Putnam Scholars and their mentors will meet individually once per month by phone or video to discuss project progress, to troubleshoot problems, and to plan for upcoming opportunities, such as presentations, manuscripts, and grant applications.
+After the retreat, Putnam Scholars and their mentors are expected to meet individually once per month or every other month by phone or video to discuss project progress, to troubleshoot problems, and to plan for upcoming opportunities, such as presentations, manuscripts, and grant applications.
 Scholars will be encouraged to present preliminary findings from their working projects at Meeting 2 and final results at Meeting 3.
 ACH will support travel, accommodation, and registration to the three required research meetings.